Project KinTrans Hands Can Talk uses AI to learn and process the body movements of sign language.

 Visit linedanceAI to learn more about how we are brining this vision to life.

 Catherine Bentley, from Dallas, Texas, manages partnerships, new business & operations for linedanceAI.
 A seasoned business consultant in human resources, strategy and innovation for businesses and governmental entities in the US and Middle East.

 Human centered design meets machine-learning:

 KinTrans Hands Can Talk 3D database project is built upon the linedanceAI technology platform.

 This machine-learning platform hosts human movement recording, analysis software and various APIs.

-The database project is Deaf-led and will host 3000 signs with variations.
-It is designed to compliment other 3D emotion and hand libraries.
+The database project was Deaf-led and provides ~2820 sign movement.
+It is designed to compliment other pillars of sign-technology development